Personal tools

 Selecting a Series and Model

-From the main screen, select a Series (R, F, K, G or C), followed by specific model within the Series you selected.
-As example, let us assume you selected the F-Series, then you will be presented with the following Model selection:
+From the main screen, select a BMW Series (R, F, K, G, C or S), followed by specific model within the Series you selected.
+As example, let us assume you selected the K-Series, then you will be presented with the following Model selection:

 Special functions